Nebraska Rep. Fortenberry says he will resign following conviction for lying to FBI

 "It has been my honor to serve with you in the United States House of Representatives," he said in the letter.
 "Due to the difficulties of my current circumstances, I can no longer effectively serve."

-Fortenberry's resignation letter opened with a poem, "Do It Anyway," that's associated with Mother Teresa.
+Fortenberry's resignation letter opened with a poem, "Do It Anyway," that's associated with fellow Catholic Mother Teresa.
 One line from the poem says: "What you spend years building, someone could destroy overnight.
 Build anyway."

 Fortenberry's announcement followed concerted pressure from political leaders in Nebraska and Washington for him to step down.
 House Speaker Nancy Pelosi and House Minority Leader Kevin McCarthy on Friday urged Fortenberry to resign.